melissa-pan/berkeley-aisys-prelim/checkmate.md

 - **Memory-first design**: Optimize for memory usage first, then compute
 - **Adaptive algorithms**: Adjust to available memory dynamically
 - **Cross-layer optimization**: Coordinate across application, framework, hardware

-This comprehensive understanding of memory hierarchies and GPU architecture provides the foundation for understanding why Checkmate's principled approach to memory optimization is both necessary and effective for modern deep learning systems.